 When the study’s authors retrained a new algorithm using patient’s health data, rather than insurance claims data, they found an 84% reduction in bias.

-(Note – this study evaluated one particular commercially available algorithm, but researchers indicate racial bias exists in other algorithms as well.)
+Although this study evaluated one particular commercially available algorithm, researchers indicate racial bias exists in other algorithms as well.

 Stigmatizing language in medical records fosters racial discrimination in healthcare.